Not sure where to begin your research? You're not alone.

 You might want to:

-- Use specialist features such as citation tracking
+You need specialist features like citation tracking

 Here’s how the tools differ across key features: